 Earlier in her career, Credeur covered the dot-com boom and bust of the early 2000s and the business of tourism and sports while she was a reporter at the Atlanta Business Chronicle.
-She previously worked at The Grand Rapids Press and The Holland Sentinel, both based in Michigan, and completed a summer internship at The Des Moines Register in Iowa.
+She previously worked at The Grand Rapids Press and The Holland Sentinel, both based in Michigan, and interned at The Des Moines Register in Iowa.

-Credeur serves as Chair of the board of directors of Nana Grants, a non-profit that covers the cost of childcare for single working mothers so they can finish a certification or degree and get a better job that will provide economic mobility for their families and break the cycle of poverty for good.
+Credeur serves as Chair of the board of directors of Nana Grants, a non-profit that covers the cost of childcare for single working mothers so they can finish a certification or degree and get a better job that will create economic mobility for their families and break the cycle of poverty for good.

 She also volunteers with TutorMate, which matches professionals with first graders for weekly sessions to improve their reading, comprehension and overall confidence.
 Her first pupil, Drake, is now a third grader who loves books about animals, cars and space.